KuntaiDu/AccMPEG/README.md

 # video-compression

 Here are the steps to run our code.
-We assume you start from a directory called $DIR, and your working machine contains an NVIDIA GPU.
+We assume you start from a directory called ```$DIR```, and your working machine contains an NVIDIA GPU.

 ## Setup the environment